Training Outcomes Within Your Budget!

 It is a major part of the data migration journey which includes transferring sensitive information from the legacy system to a new one.
 Through this process, Data Reconciliation makes certain that the data inputs from the new system fit in with the data in the source system.

-Through merging and harmonization of databases, this management enables the finding and ironing out of the differences.
+Through merging and harmonisation of databases, this management enables the finding and ironing out of the differences.
 This is the most important to secure data stability, data integrity, and accuracy during the migration process.

 Assessing data quality in regular business operations